Novimatrem/blog/_posts/2020-07-20-how-to-fully-properly-disable-mouse-acceleration-in-most-linux-distros-and-de.markdown

 **That's all for this post, I hope you enjoy your newfound Linux gaming and computer software usage with *zero mouse acceleration*, and very precise accuracy (I certainly do!).
 I wish you a great week!**

-Feel free to [subscribe to my blog with RSS](https://novimatrem.gitlab.io/blog/feed.xml), or, if you enjoy microblogging, [follow me on Mastodon @novimatrem@meow.social](https://meow.social/novimatrem)~
+Feel free to [subscribe to my blog with RSS](https://novimatrem.gitlab.io/blog/feed.xml), or, if you enjoy microblogging, [follow me on diaspora novimatrem@iviv.hu](https://iviv.hu/people/ad5501b0ab2f013ac994723c915ba918)~

 If you'd like to learn more of me, and the things I do, my website does a great job of that; [https://novimatrem.uk/](https://novimatrem.uk/)